c0rNCh1p/TacOS/tacOS/airootfs/etc/skel/.config/awesome/readme.md

 <img src="desktop/terminal.png" alt="Terminal" width="1200">

 ##### Installation
-The installation of dependencies and initialization is handled automatically during the TacOS installation.
+The installation of dependencies and initialization of the WM is handled automatically during the TacOS installation.
 No manual intervention is immediately required.
-If all which is needed from this repo is the Awesome config, feel free to save and run this shell script provided below, be sure to make it executable (chmod explained in main readme):
+If all which is desired from this repo is the Awesome config, feel free to save and run this shell script provided below, be sure to make it executable (chmod explained in main readme):
 ```sh
 #!/bin/bash
 read -rep 'Is AwesomeWM installed?'
 ANS